alpertunga-bile/AIUpscaleGUI/README.md

 - After the installation progress, choose your input and output directories.
 - Then select which model and attributes you want to use.
 - After selecting them, press **Initialize** button and wait for **DONE!!!** text to appear under the button or in terminal.
+- [x] If you have encountered with black output, select FP32 option.

 ### Folder Selection Note
 - You can choose one folder that includes images or you can choose one folder that includes folders that include images (Hmm?).